 - For diurnal species such as iguanas and bearded dragons, they can bask under UV and synthesize vitamin D3 from UVB.
 Since leopard geckos are crepuscular, they get very limited exposure to UV even in nature.
 Vitamin D3 is required for proper absorption of calcium.
 It is important to always dust your feeder insects with a good multivitamin supplement prior to feeding them to your geckos.

-- The Zoo med reptivite with D3 is an all-in-one calcium powder with added vitamins, trace minerals, and carotenoids for dusting feeder insects.
-It contains a 2:1 calcium to phosphorous ratio, and has vitamin D3.
+- The Zoo med repetitive with D3 is an all-in-one calcium powder with added vitamins, trace minerals, and carotenoids for dusting feeder insects.
+It contains a 2:1 calcium to phosphorous ratio and has vitamin D3.
 It is an all-in-one so no further supplement is needed when you dust your feeders with these products.
 We have used this commercial multivitamin extensively for over 5 years and it has worked very well for us.

 HOW SHOULD I DUST MY FEEDERS FOR THE LEOPARD GECKO FOOD?

-- You should dust your feeders before everytime you serve them as leopard gecko’s food.
+- You should dust your feeders before every time you serve them as leopard gecko’s food.
 For young/juvenile leopard geckos, you would usually feed every day or every other day.
 You should dust your insects each time you feed.
 As your gecko’s age, once they reach adulthood (12 months old+), they’re more likely to eat less, maybe every 3-4 days.
 You would still dust the insects every 3-4 days as you feed them.

-- The most popular method is shake-n-bake.
+- The most popular method is the shake-n-bake.
 You take a plastic sandwich bag, drop some feeders in it, dust the feeders with your multivitamins, and shake them up.

 - Make sure you serve them as leopard gecko’s food right after you’ve dusted the insects, otherwise the insects will clean the powder off themselves.